Noble train of artillery: Sources

 Knox's letters and diaries provide the primary sources for much of the daily activity in this journey.
 His description is detailed for some of the events and dates, but there are also significant gaps, and significant portions of the journey are poorly documented, especially much of the Massachusetts section.
-Some of these gaps occur because Knox did not write about them, and others because pages are missing from the diary.
+Some of these gaps occur because Knox did not write about them and others because pages are missing from the diary.
 Other sources confirm some of Knox's details or report additional details, but parts of the route are not known with certainty, and modern descriptions of those parts are based on what is known about Massachusetts roads at the time, including the placement of markers for the Henry Knox Trail.
-Regardless, the route was more or less in the corridor of today's Massachusetts Turnpike (Interstate 90).